 - be able to read, understand and communicate in English;

 - be 18 years of age;

-- be free from any physical or mental defect or disease which might impair his/her ability to provide emergency care within the scope of the EMTs training and responsibilities, or which might jeopardize the health of another member of the class.
+- be free from any physical or mental defect or disease which might impair his/her ability to provide emergency care within the scope of the EMTs training and responsibilities, or which might jeopardize the health or safety of the patient;

-If you are interested in obtaining some emergency medical care (first aid) training, but do not intend to become involved as a professional EMT, it may be more appropriate for you to investigate the emergency first aid courses being offered by the American Red Cross or the National Safety Council.
-Call your local chapter for information on first aid courses in your area.
+If you are interested in obtaining emergency medical care (first aid) training, but do not intend to become involved as a professional EMT, it may be more appropriate for you to investigate the emergency first aid courses in your area.
+Call the non-emergency number of your local Emergency Medical Services provider to inquire about first aid courses in your area.